numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 Abstract
 --------

-`Datatypes <data-type-objects-dtype>` in NumPy describe how to interpret each element in arrays.
+:ref:`Datatypes <arrays.dtypes>` in NumPy describe how to interpret each element in arrays.
 NumPy provides ``int``, ``float``, and ``complex`` numerical types, as well as string, datetime, and structured datatype capabilities.
 The growing Python community, however, has need for more diverse datatypes.